Melindrea/smaty.se-content/pages/stories/microfiction.md

 parent: stories
 hasSubmenu: true
 hasTwitter: true
 excerpt: "Each story is less than 140 characters long, and explores how much of a twist you can create in that short a space.
-Most are 3rd person point-of-view, but a few are written in 1st person."
+Most are 3rd person point-of-view."
 ---

 Every Friday, the hashtag #FP springs back into life.
 It's